kinecosystem/agora/docs/sdk.md

 The `submitEarnBatch` method has the following parameters:
 - `Sender`:  The private key of the account from which the earns will be sent.
 - `Earns`: The list of earns to send.
-- `Source`: (optional): The private key of an account to use as the transaction source.
+- `Channel`: (optional): The private key of a channel account to use as the transaction source.
 If not set, `sender` will be used as the source.
 - `Memo`: (optional) A text memo to include in the transaction.
 Cannot be used if the earns have invoices associated with them.

 ### Examples